 In the last few years, there has been a dramatic increase in interest in energy efficiency.
 People are becoming more aware of their impact on the environment and are seeking to reduce this.
 Part of this includes an increased number of eco-friendly houses.

 However, the good news is that you don’t need to move to make your home more energy-efficient.
-You simply need to make a few improvements, starting with your doors.
+You simply need to make a few improvements, starting with your commercial doors.

 If you select high-quality energy-efficient doors from the Parkwood doors range you’ll get better energy efficiency and you’ll still have a stylish-looking door that compliments your home.